ibrvgim/doggycareer/README.md

 > - Company logo can be uploaded by link to svg file to avoid database overload.
 > - Since the number of Jobs is limited, some filters have been adjusted to account for this issue.

+> [!IMPORTANT]
+> Responsive Design is integrated from time to time, but it is not fully implemented.

 ## OVERVIEW

 ### Technologies used to build